 When it comes to migraine prevention, balance is everything.
 Since eating is how we supply ourselves with nutrients, it’s important to make our food choices based on what will provide us with the right ratio for Electrolyte Homeostasis.
 Not too many of us check—let alone memorize–the nutrition facts in the foods we eat.
 That’s why it’s a great strategy as a migraineur to write down what you eat throughout the day and document the potassium and sodium content.

 Most foods don’t have the perfect ratio of potassium and sodium that migraineurs need to stay migraine-free, so the key is a calculated balance.
 For example, if you’ve eaten a lot of salty foods in a day, look for a healthy dose of potassium-rich foods to counterbalance it.
-Remember, you need almost two times as much potassium as you do sodium.

 When you feel a migraine coming on, though, there are some foods that contain the ideal ratio of potassium to sodium that you should look for—it could prevent your migraine altogether!
 The foods below contain the right ratio of potassium and sodium.
 Hint: your grandma’s chicken noodle soup might really be one solution…